- About Us

 Each RING server host provides access to a machine on their network with a static IPv4 and IPv6 address and an unfiltered view of the Internet.
 Other participants in the RING are can use that machine in combination with others in the RING to help identify, understand, and resolve network problems.

-There are currently almost 350 networks participating in the RING, offering other network operators view of the Internet from almost 50 countries.
+There are currently more than 450 networks participating in the RING, offering other network operators view of the Internet over 50 countries.
 ICANN is proud to participate and host RING servers in its east and west coast data centers.